 Before resorting to bug bombs, consider these DIY pest control solutions:

 - Targeted pesticides: Instead of applying a whole-house treatment, identify the specific pest and its areas of activity.
-Then look for specifically designed for the pest you’re dealing with.
+Then, look for products specifically designed for the pest you’re dealing with.
 For example, cockroach traps, termite bait stations, or ant gel can help control pests without exposing your entire home to chemicals.

 - Natural options: While they have limitations, natural options are worth exploring.
 Diatomaceous earth, a non-toxic powder, can be sprinkled in areas where insects travel.
 Essential oils like peppermint or cedarwood can deter certain bugs, though their effectiveness is often short-lived.